open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-04.md

 He notes that this is really only useful as a metrics use case, where you're scraping Prometheus.
 He notes that they'd probably run it as a Deployment for anything else, since that mode gives you most everything you would need.
-Collectors are stateless, so there is no need for them to hold on to anything, and Deployments are leaner as a result.
+Collectors are usually stateless, so there is no need for them to hold on to anything, and Deployments are leaner as a result.
 "You can just run and roll out and everyone’s happy," he says.
 "That’s how we run most of our collectors, is just as a Deployment."